r00b/cessna-private-pilot-course/1.3-takeoffs-and-landings/2-airplane-performance-and-limitations.md

 * Provides aircraft loading *center of gravity envelope* inside a graph
 * Presents visual picture of acceptable weight and CG limits
 * Directly plot data from Weight & Moment tabulation to determine if aircraft is in acceptable limits of weight and balance

+#### Ground school notes
+* CG for C172 should be somewhere between 35 and 45
+* PA is standard altitude, which is indicated altitude corrected for nonstandard pressure
+* Standard temperature is 15C
+* 1 inch of altimeter setting is 1000 feet, therefore .50 altimeter setting is 500 feet